 4. Legal and money issues

-Whenever the disadvantages of blended family are discussed, the issues of money and legalities do surface.
+Whenever the disadvantages of blended families are discussed, the issues of money and legalities do surface.
 Unfortunately, monetary problems can rear their head in a blended family, especially if there are a lot of assets at stake.
 Needless to say, these issues will especially arise if the children in both families are adults who may claim a stake in the pie.

-If it’s an elderly couple who has decided to bring their families together after marriage, they may themselves come across several financial hurdles.
+If it’s an elderly couple who have decided to bring their families together after marriage, they may themselves come across several financial hurdles.
 Who spends what amount in running the family, how to share the expenses, which side of the family (the husband’s or wife’s) earns more or needs more financial support, so on and so forth.

 5. Conflicts in scheduling

 Among the common problems with blended families is navigating priorities.
 Whose needs are to be met first?
 What happens when there are two occasions to be celebrated, one for each member of either family for vastly different reasons?
-For instance, if the birthday of a small child clashes with the anniversary party of another from the two arms of the family, who gets priority with the parents?
+For instance, if the birthday of a small child clashes with the graduation party of another, who gets priority with the parents?
 Do somebody’s mathematics classes conflict with another’s sports training sessions?

 In a blended family, there is always the niggling feeling of having to ‘adjust’ to someone or something new.
-Family members could end up feeling they are sacrificing in the relationship.
+Family members could end up feeling that they are sacrificing in the relationship.
 It takes a while for every member to accept the stepparent and stepsiblings and establish a smooth routine where everything runs to clockwork precision.

 Family conflicts can’t be avoided.
 So long as there are differing personalities, different aspirations and values, there will always be challenges.
 But in a blended family, these can take a different shape altogether.
+Even if there are no overt tensions, there might be simmering stresses that come out during certain situations.
+How do you resolve them?
+We bring you a few tips on how to deal with a blended family:

-1. Respect your step kids
+1. Respect your stepkids

 Try not to take it personally if they are rude or sulky.
 But at the same time, do not give in to bad behavior.
-By respect, we mean, try and see things from their point of view, understand that they are coming from a different background and as much as possible, show that you are making an effort to adjust to their needs and habits.
+By respect, we mean, try and see things from their point of view, understand that they are coming from a different background, and as much as possible, show that you are making an effort to adjust to their needs and habits.

 “Step-children may have certain preconceived notions about this new person coming into their lives, so to avoid or manage conflict, one must not presume to be a replacement to another guardian or must not try to force a friendship or role as a parent figure.
-The more you force, the more likely they’re to push back.”
+The more you force, the more likely they are to push back.”

 Related Reading: 15 Signs You Had Toxic Parents And You Never Knew It